AckeeCZ/ios-cookbook/SwiftStyle.md

 You **should not** add prefixes to your Swift types.

-If you need to expose a Swift type for use within Objective-C you can provide a suitable prefix (following our [Objective-C style guide][1]) as follows:
+If you need to expose a Swift type for use within Objective-C you can provide a suitable prefix as follows:

 ```swift
 @objc (RWTChicken) class Chicken {